1st Irish Parliament of King Charles I: The Graces

 The ratification of the Graces was tabled afterwards.
 Of the 51 articles Wentworth let 10 be voted into law, the others would be left at the discretion of the government, except articles 24 and 25, concerning land tenure, which he rejected.
-The Catholic MPs felt that the King had cheated them.

 Other laws

 The Catholic MPs expressed their anger by voting against any law later proposed by Wentworth and due to absenteeism among the Protestant MPs, the Catholics were able to vote several laws down.
 The government recalled the absent Protestant MPs, and the laws passed.
 Wentworth dissolved parliament on 18 April 1635.